FortiHub/dnacrypt-key/README.md

 And install DNA CRYPT using this command in terminal:

 ```
-pip install dnacrypt
+pip install dnacrypt-key
 ```

-If you want, install dnacrypt and use command status() to verify status of package.
+If you want, install dnacrypt-key and use command status() to verify status of package.

 ## Running the test